Evaluating few shot and Contrastive learning Methods for Code Clone Detection

-The metrics we choose for the evaluation of the models are the widely used and acceptable metrics for classification tasks.
+\textbf{Construct Validity} The metrics we chose for the evaluation of the models are the widely used and acceptable metrics for our tasks.
 Both F1-score and MAP@R are previously used and reported in other CCD works.
-So, we do not anticipate a threat related to choosing the evaluation metrics. // Another threat could be related to choosing an appropriate few shot learning algorithm.
-We conducted a literature review on few shot learning algorithms, and chose the algorithm that is widely used and referenced for different applications, including natural language processing.
-Although few shot learning technique has not been used in software engineering for CCD, MAML is used for natural language processing previously, which is the closest application to code (compared to computer vision).
-Therefore, we do not anticipate a threat related to the choice of algorithm, not to mention that this is an empirical study to evaluate the application of few shot for CCD.
+So, we do not anticipate a threat related to choosing the evaluation metrics.
+Another threat could be related to choosing an appropriate few-shot learning algorithm.
+We conducted a literature review on few-shot learning algorithms and chose the algorithm that is widely used \cite{wang2021grad2task,li2021semi,bansal2022few} and referenced for different applications, including natural language processing.
+Although few-shot learning techniques have not been used in software engineering for CCD, MAML is used for natural language processing previously \cite{wang2021grad2task}, which is the closest application to code (compared to computer vision).
+Therefore, we do not anticipate a threat related to the choice of algorithm, not to mention that this is an empirical study to evaluate the application of few-shot for CCD.

 Another threat could be related to constructing the dataset, where solutions for one problem are considered as clones of each other, and the solutions of other problems are considered as the negative class.
 In this setting, we chose the entire functions in the solution into account and did not check whether some parts of the implementations are similar across the solutions of various problems.
 This might bring a threat to the validity of the results.
 However, as the input and output of various problems are different, we anticipate such threat to be low, considering that we care about the full functionality of the code snippets, rather than finding their similarity percentage.